 Route every image by the job it does, not by how good it is.
 The website project page gets the 6–10 frames that tell the project's full story.
-Instagram gets the details, verticals, and alternates that stop a scroll.
-Press candidates get held back until you've pitched.
+Instagram gets the details, verticals, and re-crops that stop a scroll.
+If publication is the plan, that gets decided before the shoot and the set gets held.
 The rule of thumb: depth-of-story goes to the portfolio; moments-of-beauty go to social.
-One full-day delivery of 12–15 finals feeds all three surfaces, but almost no single frame belongs on all three.
+One full-day delivery of 12–15 finals feeds all three surfaces, because the same files get re-cut and re-sequenced for each one.

 That last part is the piece most routing advice gets wrong.
 The question isn't "is this image good enough for the website?"
 Plenty of images that are too good for Instagram still don't belong on a project page.
-The question is what job the frame can do.
+The question is what job the frame can do, and most frames can do a job on more than one surface.
 Here's how I'd route a real delivery, the same logic I walk through with designers after every shoot.

 The Website Is for Qualifying